Nursing and Midwifery Board of Australia - Current consultations

 Where there are consultations which have closed, they will be shown under Past Consultations along with the submissions that were received.

-The NMBA seeks feedback to the proposed Guidelines for privately practising nurses in relation to specific questions.
+The NMBA seeks feedback to the revised EN and RN standards for practice in relation to specific questions.

 The NMBA publishes submissions on its website to encourage discussion and inform the community and stakeholders.
 However, the NMBA will not publish on its website, or make available to the public, submissions that contain offensive or defamatory comments or which are outside the scope of the consultation.